-The term Namaste not only opens the way for one soul to meet another but it also signifies the union of two energies.
+The term Namaste not only opens the way for one soul to meet another but also signifies the union of two energies.
 According to scholars of Spirituality, a person’s right hand is more linked to faith, while the left hand is more linked to thought.
 By joining the two hands, these two forces unite.

 In Yoga, namaste also symbolizes the union of Sun and Moon energy.
 When you bring your palms together to perform, two vital energy unites and make you surrender to the divine.
 When you do namaste, you express “the divine in me bows” or “I bow to the divine.”